Why choose OSRUI?

 Each day at camp is full of fun, exciting activities.
-Campers primarily rotate through the schedule with other campers from their bunk and unit.
-Every day, campers get to do swimming or boating, sports (including basketball, tennis, archery, volleyball, soccer, etc.), a Judaic activity with clergy and/or educators, electives (such as horseback riding, waterskiing, drama, sailing, cooking, art, sports, nature, etc.), learn Hebrew, sing in song sessions and worship services.
-Campers also have the opportunity to try the Alpine Tower Challenge Course (including a zip line, high ropes course, and 55-foot climbing tower), play games, participate in the creative arts, build campfires, relax, celebrate Shabbat, and make lifelong friendships.
-For a typical Camp schedule, click here.
+Younger campers primarily rotate through the schedule with other campers from their bunk, while older campers primarily opt in to interest-based programs throughout the day.
+Every day, campers get to do swimming or boating, play sports (including basketball, tennis, archery, volleyball, soccer, etc.), a Judaic activity with clergy and/or educators, choose electives (such as drama, sailing, cooking, art, sports, nature, etc.), learn Hebrew, and sing in song sessions and worship services.
+Throughout their session at camp, campers also have the opportunity to try the Challenge Course (including a zip line, high ropes course, and 55-foot climbing tower), go horseback riding, go tubing on the lake, celebrate Shabbat, and make lifelong friendships.
+For a typical camp schedule, click here.

 Kallah and Tzofim are our programs for grade-school age campers.
 Kallah campers live in cabins (with a wash house attached) and eat in our dining hall.
 Tzofim campers live in large tents (with a cement floor and bunk beds), use port-o-potties and sinks with a stop at a wash house each day for showers, and eat their meals outside on picnic tables.
-The Tzofim program also includes tending a garden, taking care of farm animals and helping to prepare their group’s meals.
+The Tzofim program also includes taking care of farm animals and helping to care for their community.
 Both programs offer the same activities including waterfront, sports, Hebrew, etc.